-7.711 RULES REGULATING CHILDREN'S RESIDENT CAMPS [Rev. eff.
-6/1/07]
+7.711 RULES REGULATING CHILDREN'S RESIDENT CAMPS

-In addition to the General Rules for Child Care Facilities, Children's Resident Camps shall follow the rules specified in this section and the "Rules and Regulations Governing the Sanitation of Child Care Centers in the State of Colorado".
+In addition to the General Rules for Child Care Facilities, Children's Resident Camps shall follow the rules specified in this section and the "Rules Regulating Special Activities".

-- A. A "residential camp" is defined at Section 26-6-102(2.2), C.R.S. - B. A residential camp may have a "primitive camp" which is a portion of the permanent camp premises or another site at which the basic needs for camp operation, such as places of abode, water supply systems, and permanent toilet and/or cooking facilities, are not usually provided. - C. A "travel-trip camp" shall be known as a camp in which there is no permanent camp site and children move from one site to another.
+- A. A "residential camp" means a facility operating for three or more consecutive twenty-four-hour days during one or more seasons of the year for the care of five or more children.
+The facility shall have as its purpose a group living experience offering education and recreational activities in an outdoor environment.
+The recreational experiences may occur at the permanent camp premises or on trips off the premises.
+A children's resident camp shall serve children who have completed kindergarten or are six years of age or older through children younger than nineteen years of age; except that a person nineteen years of age or twenty years of age may attend a children's resident camp if, within six months prior to attending the children's resident camp, he or she has attended or has graduated from high school. - B. A residential camp may have a "primitive camp" which is a portion of the permanent camp premises or another site at which the basic needs for camp operation, such as places of abode, water supply systems, and permanent toilet and/or cooking facilities, are not usually provided. - C. A "travel-trip camp" shall be known as a camp in which there is no permanent camp site and children move from one site to another.
 The travel-trip camp either originates in Colorado or moves into and/or through Colorado from another state and operates for three or more consecutive 24-hour days during one or more seasons of the year for the care of five or more children who are at least ten (10) years old or have completed the fourth grade.
-The program shall have as its purpose a group learning experience offering educational and recreational activities utilizing an outdoor environment. - D. A "non-medical religious camp" is a camp operated by a religious organization which does not believe in the use of medical practice in physical examination or treatment of illness or injury.
+The program shall have as its purpose a group learning experience offering educational and recreational activities utilizing an outdoor environment.

-7.711.11 Purpose and Goals [Rev. eff.
-11/1/98]
+7.711.11 Purpose and Goals

-Each camp shall submit to the department a statement of goals and objectives.
-This statement shall be kept on file, updated periodically, made known to staff, and available for licensing inspection.
+Each camp must submit to the department a statement of goals and objectives.
+This statement must be kept on file, updated periodically, made known to staff, and available for licensing inspection.